 On 21st October 1976 a month after Mao's death the Gang of Four were arrested and put on trial by the new leader Hua Guofeng.
 Their fall marked a decisive turn away from the madness of the Cultural Revolution.
 To blame Mao for the horrors of the last dozen years would have weakened the grip of the Communist regime's power, so it was necessary to find other culprits who had 'sabotaged' the initiatives.
 In late 1980 the ‘show trial’ of the Gang took place exposing the worst excesses of the Cultural Revolution and the four were condemned as scapegoats for its failings.
 They were blamed for Liu Shaoqi's death and plotting to take power.
 They were all found guilty.
 Jiang and Zhang were sentenced to death but they were spared and given life imprisonment, Yao and Wang both received long prison sentences.
 Jiang developed throat cancer in prison and on release to hospital committed suicide on May 14th 1991 still blaming Deng and praising Mao.

 It was the Nixon visit in 1972 that marked a sea change, China was no longer isolated and gradually opened up its borders.
-China had been under threat of Russian invasion for many years, by healing relations with the United States, China was able to engage in subtle diplomacy between the two world super powers.
+China had been under threat of Russian invasion for many years, by healing relations with the United States, China was able to engage in subtle diplomacy with the two world super powers.

-Mao's vision of the P.R.C. was carried on by Chairman Hua Guofeng although the harsher aspects were relaxed.
+Mao's vision of the P.R.C. was carried forward by Chairman Hua Guofeng although the harsher aspects were relaxed.
 Major reforms continued including the 'One Child Policy' (1979) following alarm at China's rapidly increasing population and therefore pressure on food supply.
 Life expectancy had dramatically improved due to the availability of western healthcare.
 Although millions died in the early years of Communist reforms, the population as a whole had increased substantially.
 Agricultural reforms began to add more open market opportunities for family based farms.
-Deng Xiaoping then came to power and chose a new market-led policy and won the battle to lead China in 1981.
+Deng Xiaoping then came back to power and chose a new market-led policy and won the battle to lead China in 1981.
 He dismissed the system of agricultural co-operatives as too ambitious, an attempt to 'reach heaven in one step'.
 Educational reforms re-introduced the importance of examinations and qualifications.
 Economic growth was particularly strong in Guangdong with access to the money and expertise of the people of Hong Kong.
 Special Economic Zones such as nearby Shenzhen grew very rapidly.

 The 'Tiananmen Square' incident in 1989 revealed the limits of tolerance for democratic reform.
 Student protests were ruthlessly put down, partly due to a fear that the madness of the Cultural Revolution would return.
 The state suppression of free expression has continued unabated.
 In the 1990s the break-up of the USSR resulted in the easing of tensions with Russia.